 45 Buckley, Timothy J, Ronald White, 2005, Socioeconomic and Racial Disparities in Cancer Risk from Air Toxics in Maryland," Environmental Health Perspectives, July, p.
 693. While this study was at the census track level in Maryland, other studies reach similar finding in metropolitan areas across the nation.
 See, for example, "Segregation and Black/White Differences in Exposure to Air Toxics in 1990," Lopez, Russ, 2002, Environmental Health Perspectives, 110, April., Three factors, Black/White poverty levels, percent employed in manufacturing, and degree of segregation as measured by the dissimilarity index, collectively explain over half the variation in the net difference score for exposure to air toxics in large U.S. metropolitan areas.
 Other potential factors, including overall income inequality, relative political power, and local variation in environmental regulation (64), may also affect net difference scores and should be included in future research....
-The results here show that Blacks are more likely than Whites to live in census tracts with higher total modeled air toxics concentrations, partly because they are more likely than Whites to live in poverty, and poverty itself may be a risk factor for living in a poorquality environment.
+The results here show that Blacks are more likely than Whites to live in census tracts with higher total modeled air toxics concentrations, partly because they are more likely than Whites to live in poverty itself may be a risk factor for living in a poor-quality environment.

 46 OMB Circular A-4, pp. 33-34.
 The 7 percent rate is an estimate of the average before-tax rate of return to private capital in the U.S. economy.
 It is a broad measure that reflects the returns to real estate and small business capital as well as corporate capital.
 It approximates the opportunity cost of capital, and it is the appropriate discount rate whenever the main effect of a regulation is to displace or alter the use of capital in the private sector.
 OMB revised Circular A-94 in 1992 after extensive internal review and public comment.
 In a recent analysis, OMB found that the average rate of return to capital remains near the 7 percent rate estimated in 1992.
 Circular A-94 also recommends using other discount rates to show the sensitivity of the estimates to the discount rate assumption...
 The effects of regulation do not always fall exclusively or primarily on the allocation of capital.
 When regulation primarily and directly affects private consumption (e.g., through higher consumer prices for goods and services), a lower discount rate is appropriate.
 The alternative most often used is sometimes called the social rate of time preference.
 This simply means the rate at which a society discounts future consumption flows to their present value.
-If we take the rate that the average saver uses to discount future consumption over the last thirty years, this rate has averaged around 3 percent in real terms on a pre-tax basis.
+If we take the rate that the average saver uses to discount future consumption as our measure of the social rate of time preference, then the real rate of return on long-term government debt may provide a fair approximation.
+Over the last thirty years, this rate has averaged around 3 percent in real terms on a pre-tax basis.
 For example, the yield on 10-year Treasury notes has averaged 8.1 percent since 1973 while the average annual